WebOrigami/projector/README.md

 - Deploy a site
 - Help

-# User model
+# Projects

-Projector’s user model is organized around:

-- Projects.
-A project is a folder tree of related files.
-Projector identifies projects in several ways; see below.
+Projector’s user model is organized around _projects_: a folder tree of related files, generally identified by its root; see below.
-- Files.
-Projector can edit text files: plain text, markdown, CSS, JSON, YAML, JavaScript, Origami, etc.

-Files are always viewed in the context of a project.
+Within a project, Projector can edit text files: plain text, markdown, CSS, JSON, YAML, JavaScript, Origami, etc.Files are always viewed in the context of a project.

 ## Project root and type